 Russian President Vladimir Putin has been playing an aggressive game of chess against the West.
 What's he up to?
 Here's everything you need to know:

-In Russia, Vladimir Vladimirovich Putin, 64, rules like a czar, with near-total control of the country.
+How powerful is Putin?In Russia, Vladimir Vladimirovich Putin, 64, rules like a czar, with near-total control of the country.
 A former KGB agent, he is a secretive, self-disciplined geopolitical strategist who, unlike most Russian men, doesn't drink at all.
 He presides over a cult of personality that seems comical to outsiders — images of him shirtless on horseback, tracking down a Siberian tiger, or diving in the Black Sea to retrieve ancient artifacts are common in Russian media.
 But his macho nationalism resonates with the many Russians who longed for a strong leader after the chaos of the Soviet collapse.
 Putin's regime is deeply entangled with the Russian oil industry and the country's billionaire oligarchs; as a result, his personal fortune is immense, estimated at some $40 billion in palaces, planes, and stakes in oil companies and banks.
 His private life is mysterious: He divorced his wife, Lyudmila, after 31 years and rarely mentions his two daughters, and rumors have linked him romantically to an Olympic gymnast and a calendar model.

-Through the work of the FSB, successor to the Soviet KGB.
+How did he come to power?Through the work of the FSB, successor to the Soviet KGB.
 Putin was an unknown FSB operative when the agency strong-armed an ailing President Boris Yeltsin into picking him as prime minister in August 1999.
 Putin had spent five years as a spy in East Germany.
 Just a month after he took office, a series of apartment bombings shattered Moscow, killing about 300 people.
 The FSB blamed Chechen extremists, although there is strong evidence the spy agency planted the bombs itself; the carnage served as pretext for a second ruthless war to put down the restive Muslim province of Chechnya.
 Putin became the face of the battle, vowing in his characteristically crude language to eliminate all the terrorists, "wherever they hide, even on the crapper."
 By the end of the year, Chechnya had been laid waste, thousands of Chechen civilians were dead, and Yeltsin had named the now popular Putin as his successor as president.

-Putin has sought to bolster Russia's power against the encroachment of the West, picking fights with nearby Georgia and Ukraine and intervening in Syria as a show of strength.
+How has he governed?Putin has sought to bolster Russia's power against the encroachment of the West, picking fights with nearby Georgia and Ukraine and intervening in Syria as a show of strength.
 His proud nationalism has made him very popular among Russians, although the international sanctions brought on by his seizure of Crimea — combined with a sharp downturn in oil prices — have badly damaged Russia's fragile economy.
 Russia's gross domestic product tumbled from $2.2 trillion in 2013 to $1.3 trillion in 2015 — lower than that of Italy, Brazil, or Canada.
 Only 27 percent of Russians have any savings at all, and the average Russian now spends half his or her money on food.
 Few Russians, however, complain.

-Step by step, Putin has stamped out the remaining glimmers of democracy and civil society that emerged in Russia after the fall of the Soviet Union.
+Why is that?Step by step, Putin has stamped out the remaining glimmers of democracy and civil society that emerged in Russia after the fall of the Soviet Union.
 He did so under the guise of reform, by going after oligarchs who had enriched themselves through the privatization of former Soviet state assets — but ultimately he replaced them with oligarchs loyal only to him.
 Independent media has been all but snuffed out, and the most dogged critics and journalists have been killed.
 (See below.)
 Regional governors are now appointed, not elected, and the legislature is made up of parties loyal to Putin, with just a few dissidents to give the appearance of opposition.
 Putin calls this system "managed democracy," and it is essentially a one-man show.

-Several reasons.
+Why did he meddle in a U.S. election?Several reasons.
 One of them, U.S. intelligence services say, was to exact revenge on Hillary Clinton, who as secretary of state made strong statements condemning the apparent rigging of the 2011 Russian parliamentary elections.
 Putin blamed her for the demonstrations against him, saying she had given "a signal" to demonstrators working "with the support of the U.S. State Department" to undermine him.
 To his KGB-trained mind, the U.S. is behind all threats to his power and Russia's interests.
 "We need to safeguard ourselves from this interference in our internal affairs," Putin said.
 A crackdown on dissent followed, with arrests of protesters and new laws banning mass gatherings.
 Putin found the Russian demonstrations so unsettling because they closely followed the Arab Spring uprisings, and the toppling of dictators such as Egypt's Hosni Mubarak and Libya's Moammar Gadhafi.
 So he and the FSB decided to launch a counterattack on democracy itself.

-A sophisticated cyberwar against Western governments and institutions, the use of internet trolls and fake news to sow confusion, and financial support for right-wing nationalist parties in Europe.
+What did it consist of?A sophisticated cyberwar against Western governments and institutions, the use of internet trolls and fake news to sow confusion, and financial support for right-wing nationalist parties in Europe.
 U.S. intelligence services have concluded that the Russians hacked Democratic officials primarily to undermine faith in democracy and divide the country, as well as to hurt Clinton and help Donald Trump.
 "His aim is to discredit the U.S. election process," said Russia analyst Arkady Ostrovsky in The Atlantic.
 If the West seemed "as hypocritical, as cynical as Russia is," why would Russians or nearby countries such as Ukraine or Georgia want to emulate it?
 Putin hopes to build himself and Russia up, in other words, by dragging the U.S. and the West down.

 Where critics end up deadThose who cross or criticize Putin have an unfortunate tendency to get poisoned, shot, or beaten to death under mysterious circumstances.
 Anna Politkovskaya, who documented Putin's brutal abuses of civilians in Chechnya, was brazenly gunned down in the streets of Moscow in 2006.
 Alexander Litvinenko, an FSB whistleblower who described how the agency staged the Moscow bombings to bring Putin to power, was poisoned with polonium in London; a British inquiry found that Putin likely personally ordered the hit.
 Boris Nemtsov, an opposition leader working on an exposé of Russian military involvement in Ukraine, was assassinated in 2015, just steps from the Kremlin.
 All told, at least 34 journalists have been murdered in Russia since 2000, according to the international Committee to Protect Journalists.
 When MSNBC host Joe Scarborough asked Trump last year about Putin's record of assassinating journalists, Trump replied, "At least he's a leader," adding, "I think that our country does plenty of killing, too."